 - Parents having to leave the service to deal with their kids makes them more focused and more intent on not having to do that again.

-- Follow up with a conversation next week, an email or phone call.
+- Follow up with a conversation next week, an email, or a phone call.
 Make sure parents know that our desire is not to punish their child but to make their child more like Christ.

 - If a situation is beyond you, make sure you contact the kid’s pastor or ministry leader to deal with the issue.